-The first section of Strøget starting at Kongens Nytorv is Østergade (East Street).
+The first section of Strøget from Kongens Nytorv is Østergade (East Street).
 Just few metres from Kongens Nytorv there is the Guinness World of Records Museum and then some of the finest shops and department stores follow.
 There is a variety of luxury and less-luxury Scandinavian and global brands of clothes, shoes, cosmetics, and accessories.

 Amagertorv and Højbro Plads